 Element 2: The career-priority rotation system

-Here’s where most dual-career couples get stuck: both careers are important.
+Here is where most dual-career couples get stuck.
+Both careers are important.
 Both partners deserve support.
-So how do you decide whose career gets the extra attention when you can’t give both maximum energy?
+So how do you decide whose career gets the extra attention when you cannot give both maximum energy?

 How to establish your rotation:

-- Assign each to a quarter.
-Q1 prioritizes his MBA exam.
-Q2 prioritizes her new product launch.
-Q3 is mutual (neither career gets a priority pass – you share load equally).
-Q4 is recovery.
+- Assign each milestone to a quarter.
+For example, Q1 prioritizes his MBA exam, Q2 prioritizes her product launch, Q3 is mutual (neither career gets a priority pass and you share load equally), and Q4 is recovery.

 - What does “priority” mean?
-It means: if both partners have a scheduling conflict, the priority partner’s commitment wins; the priority partner gets first option on discretionary time (travel, late meetings, early starts); the non-priority partner voluntarily takes more of the household load during that quarter; in Q3 (mutual), conflicts get negotiated case-by-case.
+If both partners have a scheduling conflict, the priority partner’s commitment wins.
+The priority partner also gets first option on discretionary time (travel, late meetings, early starts), and the non-priority partner voluntarily takes more of the household load during that quarter.
+In Q3 (mutual), conflicts get negotiated case-by-case.

 - At the end of each quarter, review whether the assignment was realistic.
 If prioritizing her launch meant he barely saw his kids, the system needs adjustment.
 Honest assessment prevents the next rotation from becoming unequal.